sabi-31/My_Perfect_Arch-linux/README.md

-### 6. Refind BTRFS
+### 6. Refind BTRFS (Skip for now)

-<mark style="background-color: #f44336;"> This doesn't work currently due to the use of unified kernel images.
-You can choose to skip this step, as it has no utility currently.
+<mark style="background-color: #f44336;"> This doesn't work currently due to the use of unified kernel images and encryption [Read More](https://github.com/Venom1991/refind-btrfs/issues/32).
+You can skip this step, as it has no utility currently.
 I am looking for an alternative or a fix to this.</mark>
 ```
 paru -S refind-btrfs
 sudo systemctl enable --now refind-btrfs